nyuoss/leafeon-google-suite-tasks/README.md

 Some changes had to be made for the CircleCI environment that do not always act the same locally.
 If you receive a `ModuleNotFoundError: No module named 'source'`, in the `main.py` imports delete the preceding `source.`s to directly import the module.
 This change was added for pytest to run successfully, but is known to cause issues locally.
 8. Navigate to the `source/frontend` directory.
 9. Run `npm start` to start the frontend.
 This should launch a window running the app in your browser at the address `http://localhost:3000`.

+## Usage
+1. Sign In
+Click on the Google "Login" button in the top right corner and follow the prompts.
+If the app is unverified, you can continue ~at your own risk~.
+2. Reload the page, and give it a few seconds to think and load your comments and tasks.
+3. If you want to create a task from a comment, click the "Create Task +" button next to the comment.
+You should be able to immediately see the new task.
+4. When you're done, you can click the Google "Logout" button in the top right corner.

 ## PDM
 This repository uses [PDM](https://pdm-project.org/latest/) to manage Python packages and dependencies.